 That was 2006.
-Since then it has been the mission of The Space Upstairs to promote the permission of artists to commit uncommon experiments in collaboration.
-This unexpected find has been invested with our passions and repurposed into a home and incubator for provoking intimate expression, a place where professional art can find the most personal connection by omitting the formal divide of a stage.
-Our objective is the sincerest audience inclusion through the revelation of the processes that underpin our poetry, music, and movement arts.
+Since then the mission of The Space Upstairs has been experiments in collaboration, promoting artistic permission.
+This unexpected find was repurposed into an incubator for provoking intimate expression, a place where professional art can achieve the most personal connection, omitting the formal divide of a stage.
+Our objective is the revelation of process.
+An original audience inclusion happens each time we share comprehension into the ‘how’ of things, into our reasonings.

 photography by Pearlann Porter

 The Space itself is perpetually rearranging, it's artifacts all storied as residents of the warehouse loft.
 What you'll find here is a thing you've probably heard of, but likely never seen: a space jazzed as a verb in poetic motion.

 The Space cultures a collaborative, art-lounge atmosphere, a collective expression of what resourcefulness can accrue over time.
 Artists gravitate here for The Space’s influence to their music, motion, and poetry of the moment.